 Fully prepared to face any challenge from Pak: BSF

-New Delhi, Apr 03: BSF DG Rajni Kant Mishra said that his force is fully prepared to meet any challenge posed by Pakistan which is continuously violating the ceasefire by targeting forward areas along the LoC in Jammu and Kashmir.
+New Delhi, Apr 03: Border Security Force (BSF) DG Rajni Kant Mishra said that his force is fully prepared to meet any challenge posed by Pakistan which is continuously violating the ceasefire by targeting forward areas along the LoC in Jammu and Kashmir.

 He said the Indian forces are giving a befitting response to the unprovoked mortar shelling and firing by the Pakistan army, while maintaining that there was no ceasefire violation along the International Border (IB) in the state.